Glim888/GameMaker-GUI-Template/readme.md

 **Variables you can change:**

+- minimal value of the slider
 ```
 slider_minVal = 0;
 ```
+- maximal value of the slider
 ```
 slider_maxVal = 0;
 ```
+- start or default value of the slider
 ```
 slider_value = 0;
 ```
+- title of the slider
 ```
 slider_title = 0;
 ```
+- font of the title
 ```
 slider_titleFont = 0;
 ```
+- color of the title
 ```
 slider_titleColor = 0;
 ```